peppersec/tornado-vault-and-gas-proposal/contracts/auction/Auction.md

   ) external onlyGovernance {
 ```

-- _auctionEndDate -> the auction end date expressed in unix format
+- _auctionEndDate -> the auction end date expressed in unix format.
-- _auctionedSellAmount -> the amount of TORN to be sold for the auction
+- _auctionedSellAmount -> the amount of TORN to be sold in the auction.
-- _minBuyAmount ->
+- _minBuyAmount -> minimum amount of buy tokens (ETH) we are willing to take for _auctionSellAmount of TORN, this simply definest the minimum price (_auctionSellAmount/_minBuyAmount).
+- _minBidPerOrder -> minimum buy amount per a single order (of tokens being auctioned), is also used to prevent users from buying too low amounts and hurting themselves.
+- _minFundingThreshold -> minimum amount of buy tokens (ETH) for the ENTIRE auction. if this is not reached, the auction reverts and all tokens are sent back to their original owners.

+This function does not take all the parameters for initializing the auction, some were left out of convenience as say:

+- Addresses of the tokens being bought/sold (ETH/TORN).
+- orderCancellationEndDate -> date until order can be cancelled.
+For us, this is 0, meaning orders can't be cancelled once set.
+- isAtomicClosureAllowed -> when auction end date is reached, a participant may set a last order in exchange for closing the auction, meaning it incentivizes the user to end the auction (gas payments, time saving) by giving him a risk-free action at the end.
+For us, true
+- Last two fields are for access management, we have no whitelist for the auction, thus redundant and set to 0 for us.